Florida Residency for Tuition Purposes

 - Stops attending class for any reason

-- Failure to take final exam
+- Fails to take final exam

 The law prohibits payment of VA benefits for a course from which the student withdraws, or for a course that the student completes but for which the grade will not be used in computing requirements for graduation.